gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 be deemed to assign to the IETF Trust such Contributor's copyright interest in the collective work constituting

-.ne 4
 such RFC upon the
 submission of such RFC for publication, and acknowledges that a copyright notice acknowledging the IETF Trust's ownership of the copyright in such RFC will be included in the published RFC.

-.ti 0
-5.10.
-Contributors' Retention of Rights
+## Contributors' Retention of Rights

 Although Contributors provide specific rights to the IETF, it is not intended that this should deprive them of their right to exploit their